So, you’re ready to pack your bags, fly the nest and start your new life as a university student – but where are you going to call home?

 On-campus accommodation can feel a little crowded sometimes, no matter how much physical space you may have.
 Being surrounded by many students can get overwhelming.
 If you choose to live off campus, you can pick where you live, how many people and who you live with.
 Setting up a home with one or two mates and sharing a bathroom, kitchen and laundry with people you know may be preferable to sharing with many strangers.
 It also means the likelihood of you getting the house/apartment/townhouse to yourself every now and then is high.
 If you’re the kind of person who likes a bit of peace and quiet in your home, living off campus can definitely have its perks in this area.

 3. You can choose to live somewhere with more space

 On campus, you can choose to pay a little extra for rooms with more space, and there will certainly be communal green areas to enjoy, but it’s rare for you to ever have your own backyard, garden, patio or garage.
-If you’ve got a bit of a green thumb, or hobbies that require space (you’d be hard pressed to find a residential college that will let you set up all your woodworking equipment), a larger private rental may be appealing to you.
+If you’ve got a bit of a green thumb, or hobbies that require space, a larger private rental may be appealing to you.
 Many Queenslanders come with plenty of space under the house, perfect for recreational activities, hobby corners and storage.
 You can negotiate with your housemates if it’s reasonable for you to pay a little extra in rent to reserve these spaces in your share house for your private use.

 4. You don’t have to move over the summer